Skip to main content

 Locations

-WWe run sessions across four nature reserves in Plymouth: Radford Woods, Budshead Woods and Ham Woods.
-There may be opportunities to work on other sites across the city including Seaton Valley, Efford Marsh and Newham meadow when and if the project requires extra hands.
+We run sessions across nature reserves across Plymouth including Radford Woods, Budshead Woods, Seaton Valley, Efford Marsh and Newham meadow when and if the project requires extra hands.

 Volunteering times

-This volunteer programme will rThis volunteer programme will run for 6 months between April - September.
-Our practical volunteer days take place every first and third Thursday of the month, 10.30am - 3.30pm, led by experienced National Trust Rangers.
+Our practical volunteer days take place every first Thursday of the month at Radford Woods, 10.30am - 3.30pm, led by experienced National Trust Rangers.

 What the role might involve